Becoming a Missionary

 Domestic Missionaries (Sent-Ones)

-Domestic Missionaries (sent-ones) are believers commissioned by their church to serve in a different community.
+Domestic missionaries are believers commissioned by their local church to serve in another community.

 Sometimes they are elders who are sent out by the church to: